On this page

 She will pay $250 a month for hospital cover with this provider if she chooses a $500 excess.

 Her premium will increase to $350 a month if she chooses to have no excess.

-Before a hospital procedure, ask your doctor for a treatment cost estimate including the Medicare item numbers.
-Once you have these details, contact your insurer to find out how much of the cost will be covered, and what your out-of-pocket expenses are.
-The government’s Medical Costs Finder tool can help you understand what is typically paid and whether your likely out-of-pocket costs are high or low.
+Before a hospital procedure, ask the doctor for an estimate of the treatment cost including the Medicare item numbers.
+Then contact the insurer to find out how much of the cost will be covered, and what the out-of-pocket expenses are.
+The government’s Medical Costs Finder tool can help consumers understand what is typically paid and whether their likely out-of-pocket costs are high or low.

-‘Extras cover’ will often have a maximum claim amount for each type of visit.
-For example you may only be entitled to claim a maximum of $30 per physiotherapy visit.
-‘Extras’ cover often limits the amount you may claim in any year for a certain type of service.
-Once you have reached your benefit limit for that service, the health insurer will not pay for the service and the person must pay the full cost of those services.
+‘Extras' cover will often have a maximum claim amount for each type of visit.
+For example, there may be a maximum claim of $30 per physiotherapy visit.
+'Extras' cover often limits the amount that may be claimed in any year for a certain type of service.
+Once the benefit limit is reached for that service, the health insurer will not pay for the service and the person must pay the full cost of those services.

 A waiting period refers to the time a person must wait to make a claim after they start a new policy or increase their level of cover.
 For example, a 12-month waiting period applies across all health funds to birth and obstetric services.
-This means you won’t be covered for the cost of having a baby in a private hospital for the first year after starting the insurance or increasing the insurance to include this service.
+This means, there is no cover for the cost of having a baby in a private hospital for the first year after starting the insurance or increasing the insurance to include this service.

 A 12-month waiting period usually applies to pre-existing conditions.
 The only exception is treatment for psychiatric, rehabilitation and palliative care, which only has a 2-month waiting period, even if the condition is pre-existing.

-Waiting periods usually won’t apply if you are switching policies or insurers to a similar level of cover.
-This includes if you are switching to avoid losing cover because an insurer is changing your current policy.
+Waiting periods usually won’t apply when switching policies or insurers to a similar level of cover.
+This includes switching to avoid losing cover because an insurer is changing their policy.